nathanpeck/clui/README.md

 clui
 =============

 This is a Node.js toolkit for quickly building nice looking command line interfaces which can respond to changing terminal sizes.
 It also includes the following easy to use components:

 * Gauges
 * Progress Bars
 * Sparklines
 * Spinners

+__Updates__

+_June 2, 2014_ - Fixed a crash caused by inability to locate the required trim helper in the latest version of cli-color.
+(And locked down the version of the cli-color dependency to stop this from ever happening again.)
+Also removed lodash as a dependency in favor of vanilla JS, to keep installs faster and smaller than ever.

 <a name="line-buffer"></a>
 ### LineBuffer(options)

 Creates an object for buffering a group of text lines and then outputting them.
 When printing lines using `LineBuffer` it will crop off extra width and height so that the lines will fit into a specific space.

 __Options__